WebOrigami/docs/src/markdown/docs/eg/start.md

 ## Use `eg` as a general-purpose JavaScript shell tool

 If you're comfortable writing JavaScript and invoking it from the shell, why use `eg` to do that?
-Because `eg`'s syntax lets you invoke and compose functions any way you like without having to create `.js` files.
-This can be useful when you're experimenting, or just trying to do a one-off set of function invocations from the shell.
+Because `eg`'s syntax lets you invoke and compose functions any way you like without having to write permanent code.
+This can be useful when you're experimenting, or just need to do one-off operations from the shell.

 ```sh
 $ eg greet uppercase/world